aylanonsense/women-in-games-slideshow/README.md

-# fighting-game-fundamentals
+# pixel-art-slideshow
-A slideshow on the basics of fighting games.
+A slideshow on the basics of pixel art.